 On the right bank of the Seine, Art Elysées and Design Elysées join forces and take over the 1st and 8th arrondissements, from the Petit Palais to Concorde.
 If you are a fan of pure contemporary art, this Parisian event is for you!
 With no less than 70 galleries exhibiting the works of 185 internationally recognized artists, the event grows in size and number of visitors each year.
 It offers a broad panorama of classic modern and contemporary art, as well as historical post-war design.

 Lastly, the unmissable cultural event of autumn is, of course, the Nuit Blanche.
 Since 2002, culture becomes nocturnal in Paris for a weekend, the first one of October, allowing everyone to discover the extraordinary richness of Paris and its heritage.
 Artistic creations take over the squares, gardens, museums, schools, and other public places of the city, which exceptionally open their doors for free at night.

 ... and Entertaining

 The arrival of the Beaujolais Nouveau is an occasion to celebrate in many Parisian bars and cafes, participating in the event on the third Thursday of November.
 The Porte de Versailles also delights wine enthusiasts with the Vignerons Fair held every year during the last weekend of November.
 Aspiring oenophiles can taste over a thousand different wines... with moderation, of course.

 Tennis enthusiasts will be delighted to get up close to the world's best tennis players during the Paris-Bercy Masters.
 It takes place every year at the Paris Omnisport in Bercy during the second week of November.

-Music lovers should mark early September on their calendars, as this is when the Cité de la Musique and the Parc de la Villette move to the cool or hot sounds of jazz in a series of concerts by international performers at the Jazz à la Villette festival.
+For the music lovers among you, be aware that at the beginning of September, the Cité de la Musique and Parc de la Villette come alive with the jazzy notes of a series of concerts by artists from around the world during the Jazz à la Villette festival.